THIS WEEK IN THE CFL – WEEK 10

 - Teams coming off a bye week are 4-3 this season.
 Saskatchewan comes off a bye this week when they play Edmonton.

 - League-wide one-point convert percentage is 88%, down from 91% from last year.
 Kickers were only 12 for 16 (75%) last week.

 - Argonauts running back Brandon Whitaker is four carries shy of reaching 1,000 for his career.

 - Consistency: 11 different quarterbacks have started this season.
 At the same point in 2016 it was 15 and 2015 it was 14.

 About the Canadian Football League

 Today’s CFL is more than just our great game of football.
 It’s fans sharing their excitement for what they see on the field, and what they experience off it.
 Stay up to date on all the non-stop action at CFL.ca.
-And join all of Canada as we celebrate the 104th Grey Cup, presented by Shaw, next November in Toronto.
+And join all of Canada as we celebrate the 105th Grey Cup, presented by Shaw, this November in Ottawa.